openconfig/reference/rpc/gnmi/gnmi-specification.md

 Several native scalar protobuf types are included in the `TypedValue` message:

 *   `string` in the `string_val` field - defined to carry all string values (including enumerated values represented as a string)
-*   `int64` in the `int_val` field (storing all signed integer types - i.e., `int8`, `int16`, `int32`, `int64`).
+*   `int64` in the `int_val` field (storing all signed integer types - i.e.,
+    `int8`, `int16`, `int32`, `int64`).
 *   `uint64` in the `uint_val` field (used to store all unsigned integer types - i.e., `uint8`, `uint16`, `uint32`, `uint64`).
 *   `bool` in the `bool_val` field, used to store boolean values.
 *   `bytes` (see <a href="#232-bytes">2.3.2</a>)
 *   `float` in the `float_val` field, used to store floating-point values (i.e., `float32`, `float64`).

 Additional defined data types include:

-* `Decimal64` in the `decimal_val` field -- a message encoding a floating point decimal number consisting of a total number of digits and a precision indicating the number of digits following the decimal point.
-It has two subfields:
+* `Decimal64` in the `decimal_val` field -- a message encoding a fixed-precision
+  decimal number consisting of a total number of digits and a precision indicating the number of digits following the decimal point.
+It has two
+  subfields:
   * `digits` - the set of digits
   * `precision` - number of digits following the decimal point

 * `ScalarArray` in the `leaflist_val` field -- a message encoding a mixed-type scalar array; contains single repeated field:
   *   `element` -- a `TypedValue` element within the array.
 The type of each element MUST be a scalar type (i.e., one of the scalar types or `Decimal64`).

 The remaining fields in the `TypedValue` message define structured data types.
 Section <a href="#23-structured-data-types">2.3</a> describes these further.

 ## 2.3 Structured data types

 When structured data is sent by the client or the target in an `Update` message, it MUST be serialized according to one of the supported encodings listed in the `Encoding` enumeration.
 The table below lists the supported encodings and their corresponding `TypedValue` fields, followed by further details on each encoding type.
 It should be noted that the target never utilises the `Encoding` enumeration to declare to the client the type of encoding utilised, hence the client must infer the encoding from the populated `TypedValue` field.

 <!-- TODO(robjs): Convert to a MarkDown table -->
 <table>